Melissa Auf der Maur: 2004–2010: Solo career

 Returning to Montreal in 2001 after the disbandment of The Smashing Pumpkins, Auf der Maur was unsure about whether or not to continue her music career.
 In an interview with Jam!, she said that her "relationship to music had become very army-oriented.
 I was a soldier, a hard worker who never got enough satisfaction from the music.
 I didn't know if I was going to make my own record".
 In late 2001, upon discovering old demo recordings in her home, Auf der Maur decided to pursue a solo career after she had "realized [she] had an entire album's worth of material that had been sitting there for years".

 Recorded from 2001 to 2003 at various studios in the U.S. and Canada, Auf der Maur's debut studio album Auf der Maur was released in February 2004 on Capitol Records.
 Produced with Chris Goss, Auf der Maur financed the recording sessions herself as she was not signed to a record label at the time of recording and during post-production, her budget ran out and she was unable to mix the album.
 She accepted a recording contract from Capitol soon afterwards and released Auf der Maur to "generally favorable reviews", according to Metacritic.
 The album's supporting singles—"Followed the Waves", "Real a Lie" and "Taste You"—were moderate successes in the United Kingdom, charting in the Top 40 of the UK Single Charts.
-As of 2010, Auf der Maur sold 200,000 copies worldwide.
+As of 2010, the album had sold 200,000 copies worldwide.